 The Counseling Center, located on the Evergreen Campus, is staffed by licensed psychologists, a clinical social worker, and Postdoctoral Fellows.
 We offer to graduate students the same range of resources available to undergraduates.
 These include comprehensive assessment and referral services, group counseling, and, for those enrolled in a minimum of nine credit hours of coursework, short-term individual counseling.
-Please view this Youtube video on graduate student services for more information.
+For more information, check out this video on graduate student services.

 Appointments are usually scheduled within 1-5 days.
 However, if you feel you are in crisis, please let the receptionist know.